Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Introduction

-By removing the condition that $\al+\be \in \PR$, we prove that the socle of $S_Q(\al) \conv S_Q(\be)$ is isomorphic to the simple module $S_Q(\soc_Q(\al,\be))$ for any $\al,\be \in \PR$ and any $Q$ of type $A$, $D$, $E$, which can be considered as {\it the generalization of KLR-type Dorey's rule}.
-Here, $\soc_Q(\al,\be)$ denotes the $[Q]$-socle of a pair $(\al,\be)$ and $S_Q(\soc_Q(\al,\be))$ is a tensor products of simple modules corresponding to PBW-generators (Theorem \ref{thm: socle of Q-pair}).
-Finding the socle and the head of tensor product of two simple modules has been intensively studied (for instance, see \cite{KKKO14S,L03}), as the linear combination of the product of two canonical basis elements in terms of canonical basis elements.
-Interestingly, the result on socles provides characterizations \begin{itemize} \item for elements in $U^-_q(\g_0)$ which are contained in a dual PBW-basis and the dual canonical basis simultaneously (Corollary \ref{cor: simple iff simple}), \item for a pair of PBW-generators whose product is a linear combination of two distinct canonical basis elements, known as length two property (Corollary \ref{cor: l2}), \end{itemize} when the PBW-basis is associated to $[Q]$ for some $Q$.
+We prove also that $S_Q(\soc_Q(\al,\be))$ $\left(\text{resp}. \ V^{(t)}_Q(\soc_Q(\al,\be))\right)$ is a convolution product (resp. tensor product) of simple $R$-modules (resp. $U_q'(\g)$-modules) corresponding to dual root vectors (Theorem~\ref{thm: socle of Q-pair} and Theorem~\ref{thm: for C_Q}).
+Finding the socle and the head of tensor product of two simple modules has been intensively studied (for instance, see~\cite{KKKO14S,L03}), as the linear combination of the product of two dual canonical basis elements in terms of dual canonical basis elements.
+Interestingly, the result on socles provides the characterizations {\rm (i)} for elements in $U^-_q(\g_0)$ which are contained in the dual PBW-basis and the dual canonical basis simultaneously (Corollary~\ref{cor: simple iff simple}), {\rm (ii)} for a pair of dual root vectors whose product is a linear combination of two distinct canonical basis elements, known as length two property (Corollary~\ref{cor: l2}), when the PBW-basis is associated to $[Q]$ for some Dynkin quiver $Q$.